 When you are conducting a conversion optimization program, your goal is to implement tests efficiently and not to have technology as a barrier to your efforts of increasing conversion rates.

 Testing tools vary tremendously when it comes to ease of use.
-Some of the more sophisticated tools require complex test setup, which can take days.
-Point-and-Click testing tools definitely outrank any of their counterparts in this area.
+Some of the more sophisticated tools require complicated test setup, which can take days.
+Client-side testing tools outperform any of their counterparts in this area.

-The cost of running testing software varies from zero (Google Analytics) to thousands of dollars per month.
+The cost of running testing software varies from zero (Google Optimize) to thousands of dollars per month.

-In addition to the cost of running the software itself, there might be extra investments implicated.
-Some software is too complex for the business to use and will require involvement from the testing software company.
-That increases the cost of running tests.
+In addition to the cost of running the software itself, there might be additional required investments.
+Some split testing software is too complicated and will require having full-time staff to manage in addition to involvement from your development team.
+That, of course, will increase the cost of running your testing program.

 |Tool||Initial setup cost||Monthly cost|